tearitco/SRW-Engine-MV-Public/docs/manual.md

 * this.canObtainSRPoint()

 	Should always be used to check if the SR point is still obtainable on the stage before awarding it.
 This will 	    return false if the player has previously had a Game Over on the current map.

+* this.awardSRPoint()

+	Grants the SR point for the current stage.
+Does not award the point if the SR point is locked for the current stage.
+If the point was newly awarded it automatically displays the reward text and plays a sound effect.

+* this.showEnemyPhase()

+	Show text declaring the start of an enemy phase.
+Automatically shows the correct faction color and displays "Ally Phase" instead if a faction is configured to be friendly to the player.

+* this.applyEventSpirits(event\_id, spirit\_ids)

+	Apply spirits effects to the unit with the specified event id.
+Ids are provided as an array, ex.: \[1,4,5\].
+The animation for the spirits will play automatically.

+* this.applyActorSpirits(actor\_id, spirit\_ids)

+	Apply spirits effects to the actor unit with the specified id.
+Ids are provided as an array, ex.: \[1,4,5\].
+The animation for the spirits will play automatically.